Bones

 A treat I’ve trusted for years — and why it works.

-Sophie would take her beef rib bone, set it down just far enough away from her body to make it look like she wasn’t that interested.
+She would take her beef rib bone and set it down just far enough away from her body to make it look like she wasn’t that interested.
 Like maybe she was done with it.
 Like maybe she’d leave it for someone else.

 She wouldn’t.